maartenSXM/cpphash/INSTALL.md

-To install cpphash on Linux or Darwin, clone it from github and then cd into cpphash and run ./install.sh -y
+To install cpphash on Linux or Darwin, clone it from github and then cd into cpphash and run ./install.sh

-To confirm each step, do not specify the -y option.
+To skiphaving to confirm each step, specify the -y option.

-If cpphash is only needed for text files that are not esphome yaml, teh installation of esphome depencies can be skipped using the -s option like this:
+If cpphash is only needed for text files that are not esphome yaml, the installation of some packages that cpphash depends on can be skipped using the -s option like this:

-  ./install.sh -s -y
+  ./install.sh -s

-cpphash/install.sh will install its dependencies.
-If -s is not specified t also creates a virtual python environment containing the latest esphome release and esphome dependencies.
+If -s is not specified install.sh also creates a virtual python environment containing the latest esphome release and esphome dependencies.

-Once installed, cpphash can be activated using 'source Bashrc' for those using it with esphome.
-If cpphash is being used without esphome, do noyt source the Bashrc and instead set environment variable CH_HOME to the cpphash install directory using, for example:

-  export CH_HOME=~/git/cpphash

-Alternatively, it can be set in Makefile.cpphash.
+cpphash scipts can be run without any environment variables, once install.sh has comleted successfullly.

+To use Makefile.cpphash in a project, CH_HOME has to be set to the local installation directory of cpphash.
+That can be done by creating an exported CH_OME environment in your shell of choice or by defining it in the project Makefile.

+To use Makefile.esphome in a project, CH_HOME is also needed.
+Sourcing cpphash/Bashrc automatically sets CH_HOME and is the recommended way to use cpphash with esphome projects.

-Makefile.cpphash and Makefile.esphome use ./build as the build directory.
-That can be changed by editting the Makefile.cpphash or (Makefile.esphome and Bashrc).
+Makefile.cpphash and Makefile.esphome use ./build as the default build directory.
+That can be changed by exporting the environment variable CH_BUILD before sourcing Bashrc.

 esp_help will list the convenience aliases defined by Bashrc.